 Track 2: Students who enroll in the traditional thesis-based research program may not have a D.V.M. and work under the support of a faculty member’s lab.

 The Master of Science in environmental health offers opportunities in epidemiology, occupational ergonomics and safety, and industrial hygiene.
 This combination of studies makes the Department of Environmental and Radiological Health Sciences unique throughout the United States.

 The Department of Microbiology, Immunology, and Pathology boasts energetic graduate programs that emphasize multi-disciplinary approaches to research programs.
-Earn a traditional Master of Science or apply to our one-year M.S. program to earn additional credentials before professional school or entering the workforce.
+Earn a traditional Master of Science or apply to our online M.S. program to earn additional credentials before professional advancement or before entering the workforce.

 Toxicology is the study of the effects of chemicals and other potentially harmful agents on the health of the environment, humans, and animals.
 Toxicology integrates closely with other medical and applied disciplines, including pharmacology, forensic science, environmental health, ecological toxicology, infectious disease, nutrition and food safety, and veterinary science.